Taking Fireworks To A Party

 “Bring a firework!
 But please buy one single barrage or rocket.
 No selection boxes please.”

 If you have a local fireworks shop that people are likely to use, it’s worth letting them know about your party and seeing if they’re willing to keep track of what guests are buying so they can steer people towards different purchases.
 This will help to avoid duplicates.
-We’ve seen a case where a local guy had a “Bring a rocket” party (mistakenly specifying “rocket” instead of a more general “firework”) and literally ended up with over 50 rockets.
+I’ve seen a case where a local guy had a “Bring a rocket” party (mistakenly specifying “rocket” instead of a more general “firework”) and literally ended up with over 50 rockets.
 The problem was they were all the same, because the local firework shop, unaware of people buying for the same party, would always recommend the same rocket for that price point.

 Note: Don’t ask a firework shop to keep a party list on or around Bonfire Night, they’re too busy.
 It’s only a good idea out of fireworks season, e.g. for summer parties.